devesh1611singh/Cycle-WGAN/README.md

 To control the semantic errors, a novel semantic loss (SM) was introduced to the Cycle-WGAN models.
 To evaluate the semantic loss, images before and after translation are passed through a feature extractor network $F_{ext}(\cdot)$, pre-trained on the ImageNet data set.
 Features from this network are collected just before the fully connected layers which are used for classification and are compared to calculate the loss.
 ResNet50 and MobileNetv2 were chosen as possible feature extractor networks.

-Formally, semantic loss could be described as:
+Formally, the semantic loss could be described as:

 $$
 \begin{aligned}